MuursaleenBats/GemBot/README.md

-# GemBot
+# Gembot

 Gembot is not just another desktop application—it's your ultimate productivity companion, designed to revolutionize the way you interact with your computer.
 With cutting-edge voice command automation and a user-friendly interface, Gembot takes the hassle out of everyday tasks, empowering you to focus on what truly matters.

 ## Introduction

-Gembot was meticulously crafted for Windows users who demand efficiency and speed in their daily workflows.
+Gembot was meticulously crafted over a span of two months for Windows users who demand efficiency and speed in their daily workflows.
 Whether you're a developer, a business professional, or a casual user, Gembot has something to offer, making it an indispensable tool on your desktop.

 Key features include: